Faster Approximate String Matching for Short Patterns: Introduction

-Several improvement of this algorithm are known.
+Several improvements of this algorithm are known.
 Masek and Paterson~\cite{MP1980} showed how to compactly encode and tabulate solutions to small submatrices of the distance matrix.
-Multiple entries in the table can then be traversed in constant time leading to an algorithm using $O(nm/\log^2 n + n)$ time.
-This tabulation technique is often referred to as the \emph{Four Russian technique} after Arlazarov et al.~\cite{ADKF1970} who applied it to boolean matrix multiplication.
+We can then traverse multiple entries in the table in constant time leading to an algorithm using $O(nm/\log^2 n + n)$ time.
+This bound assumes constant size alphabets.
+For general alphabets, the best bound is $O(nm(\log \log n)^2/\log^2 n + n)$~\cite{BFC2008}.
+This tabulation technique is often referred to as the \emph{Four Russian technique} after Arlazarov et al.~\cite{ADKF1970} who introduced it for boolean matrix multiplication.
 Alternatively, several algorithms using the arithmetic and logical operations of the word RAM to simulate the dynamic program have been suggested~\cite{BYG1992, WM1992b, Wright1994, BYN1996, Myers1999, HN2005}.
 This technique is often referred to as \emph{word-level parallelism} or \emph{bit-parallelism}.
 The best known bound is due to Myers~\cite{Myers1999} who gave an algorithm using $O(nm/w + n)$ time.
-In terms of $n$ and $m$ alone these are the best known bounds for approximate string matching.
-However, if we take into account the error threshold $k$ several faster algorithms are known~\cite{UW1993, Ukkonen1985b, Myers1986, GG88, LV1989, GP90, SV96, CH2002}.
+In terms of $n$ and $m$ alone, these are the best known bounds for approximate string matching.
+However, if we take into account the error threshold $k$, several faster algorithms are known~\cite{UW1993, Ukkonen1985b, Myers1986, GG88, LV1989, GP90, SV96, CH2002}.
 These algorithms exploit properties of the diagonals of the distance matrix $C$ and are therefore often called \emph{diagonal transition algorithms}.
 The best known bound is due to Landau and Vishkin~\cite{LV1989} who gave an $O(nk)$ algorithm.
-Compared to the algorithms by Masek and Paterson and Myers the Landau-Vishkin algorithm (abbreviated LV-algorithm) is faster for most values of $k$, namely, whenever $k = o(m/\log^{2} n)$ or $k = o(m/w)$.
-For $k = O(m^{1/4})$ Cole and Hariharan showed that it is even possible to solve the approximate string matching in $O(n)$ time by ``filtering'' out all but a small set of positions in $Q$ which are then checked using the LV-algorithm.
+Compared to the algorithms by Masek and Paterson and by Myers, the Landau-Vishkin algorithm (abbreviated LV-algorithm) is faster for most values of $k$, namely, whenever $k = o(m/\log^{2} n)$ or $k = o(m/w)$.
+For $k = O(m^{1/4})$, Cole and Hariharan showed that it is even possible to solve approximate string matching in $O(n)$ time.
+Their algorithm ``filters'' out all but a small set of positions in $Q$ which are then checked using the LV-algorithm.